 Current ISSF award

-The School’s third ISSF (ISSF3) award runs over the five-year period: 1 October 2016 to 30 September 2021, with Wellcome investing £500k per annum, and the School providing at least £500k per annum over the same period.
+The School’s third ISSF (ISSF3) award runs over the five-year period: 1 October 2016 to 30 September 2021 (the School has received a no-cost extension to 31 March 2023), with Wellcome investing £500k per annum, and the School providing at least £500k per annum over the same period.
 It focusses on the support of individuals, public engagement and in stimulating greater cohesion and interaction between School staff, wherever they are based, and between staff and their collaborators.

 - Funding opportunities